 Are you all right sir? ...Sir?!

-With a climax that initially feels too bombastic for such a low-key film, it soon comes into focus why the police station needs to be engulfed in flame.
+With a climax that initially feels too bombastic for such a low-key film, it soon comes into focus why.
 To have "6" and Rachel standing toe-to-toe on the front steps as the building burns behind them is such a great image, especially knowing at this point who he is.

 He doesn't just want to save Rachel, he wants to make her his partner in vengeance and the soul collection of those condemned to Hell.
 He is offering her a life punishing those who deserve it, with him by her side.